ushatechmanish/website/content/en/docs/concepts/overview/working-with-objects/object-management.md

 ### Examples

-Create the objects defined in a configuration file:
+Create the objects defined in a configuration file:This creates resources only if they do not already exist.
+If the resource already exists, it will fail.

 ```sh
 kubectl create -f nginx.yaml